Kugoriamo’s Family History as provided by Kugoriamo Gabriel

 A few hours after the raiders left the scene where they captured Kaduah, a hunter traveled by and saw Bam.
-The hunter resuscitated Bam and continued to provide medical aid to him.
+The unter resuscitated Bam and continued to provide medical aid to him.
 The hunter cared for the child until Bam reached adulthood.

 Bam later led a rebellion against the raiders in Pikworo in 1764.

 According to oral history, the life and behavior of people before slavery was like a “paradise”.
 This is to say that people were living in harmony without fear.
 All people of the community were considered as one from a common ancestor.
 People were moving about as they pleased.
 They generally helped each other in the farm work and home activities.
 People shared with others what they may have needed.
 The chief was actively working with others and the community.
 This way of life was helping the community and its members to grow and develop.